Black-Thunder/ioBroker.melcloud/docs/en/melcloud.md

 ![Adapter settings](img/adapter_settings.png)

 Here you can configure your adapter instance.
 Mandatory for the adapter to work are your MELCloud credentials (email address and password).
-Additionaly you need to specify your account region.
+Additionally you need to specify your account region.
-Apart from that you can configure the time intervall when your deivce data is polled and updated from MELCloud (minimum 1 minute).
+Apart from that you can configure the time interval when your device data is polled and updated from MELCloud (minimum 1 minute).

 ## Objects

 After successful start of the adapter instance (X) your devices are queried from MELCloud.
-For each device (Y) there will be a seperate node.
+For each device (Y) there will be a separate node.

 ### melcoud.X.info